MikeRogers0/MikeRogersIO/source/blog/2020-03-04-active-job-first-enqueued-at.html.md

 end
 ```

-Now when whenever I run a job, I have the method `initially_enqueued_at` which is the time the initial `perform_later` is called.
+Now when whenever I run a job, I have the method `initially_enqueued_at` available to me which returns the time the initial `perform_later` is called.